How Red Light Therapy Can Help You Sleep Better

 Our Products

-Red light therapy promotes relaxation, helps to counteract the effects of blue light exposure, improves sleep quality, and boosts your overall well-being.
+RLT Home's red light therapy promotes relaxation, helps to counteract the negative effects of blue light exposure, improves sleep quality, and boosts your overall well-being.

 Sleep Disorders and Their Adverse Health Effects

-The term “sleep disorder” refers to any condition that affects the quality, timing, or duration of sleep, and negatively impacts your ability to function while you are awake.
+The term “sleep disorder” refers to any condition that affects the quality, timing, or duration of sleep, and negatively impacts your ability to maintain cognitive function while you are awake.

 Sleep disorders are generally distinguished by one of four characteristics: